ghillaz/poc-bidi-playwright/README.md

 When running it relies on [dotenvx] to manage environment variables and support multiple environments.

-Create a file named `.env.local` in the root of the project with the following content:
+Create a file named `.local.env` in the root of the project with the following content:

 | Environment Variable                | Description                                                   |
 |-------------------------------------|---------------------------------------------------------------|